DesCoding/NamasteYogi2.0/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Contact Info
+This app was a collaborative project, created by Tera Brown, Latuanja Carson, Jessica Ferguson, and Desiree Stout.
+To contact us, e-mail d.stout31@yahoo.com